soaebhasan12/Celtrix/CONTRIBUTING.md

 ## How to Contribute

-### Reporting Bugs
+### Reporting Bugs or Issues

-- Search [issues](https://github.com/gunjanghate/Celtrix/issues) to see if your bug is already reported.
+- Search [issues](https://github.com/gunjanghate/Celtrix/issues) to see if your bug or suggestion is already reported.
-- If not, open a new issue and provide:
+- If not, open a new issue and **follow this structure for better understanding:**
-  - A clear, descriptive title
+  - **Title:** Clear and descriptive
+  - **Description:**
+    - What is the problem or suggestion?
-  - Steps to reproduce
+    - Steps to reproduce (for bugs)
-  - Expected and actual behavior
+    - Expected behavior
+    - Actual behavior
+    - Environment (OS, Node version, etc.)
-  - Screenshots or logs if possible
+  - **Screenshots or logs:** Attach if possible (for UI/CLI issues)
+  - **Additional context:** Any other information that helps

+Following this structure helps maintainers and contributors understand and resolve your issue faster.

 ### Suggesting Enhancements